JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ![](http://35percent.org/img/nhhtmoodys.png)

 ## DPA provisions breached
 Show how NHHT has breached various provisions in the DPA including its obligation to purchase 5 street properties that it was to offer on shared equity terms to leaseholders in phase 1b/1c.

-## NHHT's commitment waivering
+The Council claims in its response to our Cabinet question that NHHT has indeed provided 2 such properties to leaseholders on the FDS.
+We should seek more details of this.

+The following changes to the funding programme show how NHHT is rolling back on its funding commitments to the scheme.
 In September 2016, Southwark [agreed](http://moderngov.southwark.gov.uk/documents/s63817/Report.Aylesbury%20Regeneration%20Delivery.pdf) a number of changes to the development agreement with NHHT.
 Southwark agreed to forward fund £21m of the ongoing costs of progressing the scheme, that NHHT was originally required to fund under the terms of the Development Partnership Agreement.
 These comprised:

     £16.8m demolition costs for the First Development Site £0.8m for the demolition of Plot 18